MorganR/SudokuSpice/SudokuSpiceDocs/releases/v3.2.0/articles/custom-rules.md

 # Custom Rules

+A rule's main job is to provide the possible values at any coordinate based on its criteria.
+It does this through the `IRule.GetPossibleValues` method.
+The rule does not, however, *enforce* its criteria.
+That's a job for the [`IRuleKeeper`](xref:SudokuSpice.RuleBased.IRuleKeeper).

+The rule keeper will call `Update` and `Revert` to inform the rule about changes to the puzzle.
+When a value is going to be set, the rule keeper calls `Update` so that the rule can track any necessary changes to the possible values across the puzzle according to its own criteria.
+It also identifies any coordinates that have been affected by the change.

+The rule keeper then verifies that the puzzle is still solvable after these changes.
+If the puzzle is no longer solvable, or if the rule keeper is undoing a previous move, it will call `Revert`.
+This tells the rule that a coordinate was previously set to a given value, but is now being unset.
+It essentially does the opposite change to `Update`, and optionally identifies affected coordinates.

-Let's say we want to solve a puzzle that also enforces that the diagonals contain all unique values.
+Let's look at an example.
+Say we want to solve a puzzle that also enforces that the diagonals contain all unique values.
 In this case, we can still use the standard [`PuzzleWithPossibleValues`](xref:SudokuSpice.RuleBased.PuzzleWithPossibleValues) to store the data, but we need to add a custom rule.
 In this example, we'll go through the steps for implementing and using the [`DiagonalUniquenessRule`](xref:SudokuSpice.RuleBased.Rules.DiagonalUniquenessRule).

 ## Creating a rule

-The new rule needs to extend the [`IRule`](xref:SudokuSpice.RuleBased.Rules.IRule), and we'll need to have some way of tracking the set of values that are available in each diagonal.
-For this we'll use the [`BitVector`](xref:SudokuSpice.BitVector) struct, which provides an efficient set-like struct using the 32 bits of a `uint`.
+The new rule needs to extend [`IRule`](xref:SudokuSpice.RuleBased.Rules.IRule), and we'll need to have some way of tracking the set of values that are available in each diagonal.
+For this, we'll use the [`BitVector`](xref:SudokuSpice.BitVector) struct, which provides an efficient set-like struct using the 32 bits of a `uint`.

 ### TryInit

 When starting to solve a puzzle, the rule keeper will call `IRule.TryInit`.
-This is where we setup our calls and perform initial checks against this rule.
+This is where we setup our class and perform initial checks against this rule.

 Note: Rules are stateful, so a given rule should never be used to solve multiple puzzles at once, or acted on from multiple threads.